HerrAgner/Knights-and-geeks-card-game/README.md

-# Knights and Nerds card game
+# Knights and Geeks card game